 Most people don't put enough thought into their wireless router.
 Things like the layout of your house, the materials it's made up of, and how many stories it is all matter when you want good Wi-Fi from one end to the other.
 Or maybe you need to plug something into a router with a network cable in one room but still want great Wi-Fi everywhere else.
 Finding a networking solution that's flexible enough to meet your current and future needs can be a challenge, and it can be a huge pain to change your router every time you need some more coverage.

 This is where wireless mesh networking makes the most sense.
 Sometimes one central wireless access point that sends out a powerful omnidirectional signal is perfect but often a mesh system delivers a better experience without giving up anything you need.
-There's a big difference between Wi-Fi in your house that works and Wi-Fi in your house that works well.
+There's a big difference between Wi-Fi in your house that works and Wi-Fi in your home that works well.

-Mesh Wi-Fi Router Face-off Nest Wifi
+Mesh Wi-Fi router face-off: Nest Wifi

-The Wi-Fi 5 option Nest Wifi
+The Wi-Fi 5 option: Nest Wifi

 - Few advanced features